 What did you study in school that led you down this path?

-I have a dual undergraduate degree in economics and English literature and I have a Master’s degree in Women’s Studies from Georgia State and then went to law school (Columbia law) where I gravitated towards employment law and had particular interest in the theory and practice of workplace equity.
-I also completed a human rights fellowship in Northern Ireland during those years and spent a year as a clerk for Magistrate Theodore Katz in the 2nd District.
-That district has the highest percentage of employment cases in the country.
+I have a dual undergraduate degree in economics and English literature and did Master-level work in Women’s Studies at Georgia State.
+I then went to law school (Columbia law) where I gravitated towards employment law and had particular interest in the theory and practice of workplace equity.
+I also completed a human rights fellowship in Northern Ireland during those years and spent a year as a clerk for Magistrate Theodore Katz in the Southern District of New York.
+That district has one of the highest percentages of pro se employment cases in the country.

 You have a background in literature.
 What are you reading now?